-Therefore, SAP has hundreds of thousands of consultants that are loyal to them (the vast majority not working for SAP) to help block out non-SAP applications.
-This applies equally to IT decision makers in customers that use SAP, which often sees their allegiance being more with SAP and the SAP ecosystem than with their present employer.
+Therefore, SAP has hundreds of thousands of loyal consultants (the vast majority not working for SAP) to help block out non-SAP applications.
+This applies equally to IT decision-makers in customers who use SAP, which often sees their allegiance as more with SAP and the SAP ecosystem than with their present employer.

 Is SAP Constantly Taking IP from Other Vendors?